📖FAQ

 OpenTrade Foundation is the sole shareholder of OpenTrade SPC.
 It serves to make OpenTrade SPC bankruptcy remote by ensuring that Five Sigma and Open Trade Technology Ltd have no ownership stake in OpenTrade SPC, meaning its assets would not form part of their bankruptcy estates in the event either party were to become insolvent.
 The OpenTrade Foundation's supervisor is Leeward Management, a leading corporate service provider in the Cayman Islands.

-AWR Capital
+AWR Capital ("Investment Advisor")

 Five Sigma Finance Ltd. ("Investment Advisor")

-Five Sigma Finance Ltd. ("Five Sigma") serves as the Investment Advisor.
+Five Sigma Finance Ltd. arrow-up-right("Five Sigma") serves as an Investment Advisor.
 Five Sigma is a London-based, FCA regulated investment firm with over $800M AUMA.
-They are responsible for managing the day to day operations of OpenTrade SPC and its segregated portfolios, including its trading activity and the purchase and sale of loan collateral, managing the underlying portfolio of real world financial assets, maintaining cash flow models, and assisting in the processing of fund transfers, loan draws, and loan repayments.
-Five Sigma is an appointed representative of Capricorn Fund Managers, which is authorised and regulated by the Financial Conduct Authority (FCA).
+They are responsible for managing the day to day operations of OpenTrade SPC.
+Five Sigma is an appointed representative of Capricorn Fund Managersarrow-up-right, which is authorised and regulated by the Financial Conduct Authority (FCA).
+For the Stablecoin Staking product, Five Sigma performs two functions (1) update the exchange rate daily and (2) issuing weekly attestations that show the assets and liabilities of the vault.

 Figment